Massive Spatial Qubits for Testing Macroscopic Nonclassicality and Casimir Induced Entanglement

-As a first application, we show that our tool enables the verification of an irreducible nonclassicality of a particular joint state of a spin (a well established quantum degree spin) and the centre of mass of a macroscopic object, whose quantum nature is yet to be established.
-To this end, we use the state produced in a Stern-Gerlach apparatus which is usually written down as a quantum {\em entangled} state of a spin and the position \cite{englert1988is,home2007aspects,keil2020stern,margalit2020realization,margalit2019analysis}.
-Such Stern-Gerlach states have been created with atoms and the coherence of the spatial part alone has been verified by interferometry after selecting a specific spin state \cite{Folman2013,margalit2019analysis}, the so called {\em spatial fringe interferometer}.
-An alternative is to verify the coherence by undoing the Stern-Gerlach splitting -- so called ``closing the loop'' \cite{keil2020stern}, which, while it may scale to large masses in the future \cite{wan2016free,margalit2020realization}, is extremely difficult \cite{englert1988is,margalit2020realization}.
-However, there are, as yet, no protocols to verify the {\em entanglement} between the spin of an object in a Stern-Gerlach experiment and the motion of its centre of mass in a way which can be scaled to macroscopic objects.
+As a first application, we show that our tool enables the verification of an irreducible nonclassicality of a particular joint state of a spin (a well established quantum degree spin) and the center of mass of a macroscopic object, whose quantum nature is yet to be established.
+To this end, we use the state produced in a Stern-Gerlach apparatus which is usually written down as an {\em entangled} state of a spin and the position \cite{englert1988is,home2007aspects,keil2020stern,margalit2020realization,margalit2019analysis,rosenfeld2021efficient}.
+Such Stern-Gerlach states have been created with atoms with its spatial coherence verified after selecting a specific spin state \cite{Folman2013,margalit2019analysis}.
+However, there are, as yet, no protocols to verify the {\em entanglement} between the spin of an object in a Stern-Gerlach experiment and the motion of its center of mass in a way which can be scaled to macroscopic objects.
 We show that this can be accomplished via the violation of a Bell's inequality in which the spin and the positions of the mass are measured.
 This violation will also prove the nonclassicality of a large mass in terms of quantum contextuality \cite{basu2001bell,home1984bell}.
-The degree of this violation can also be used to estimate the decoherence of this mass from its interaction with its the environment, as well as from any fundamental modifications of quantum mechanics.
-In this aspect it also has some advantages: it can be used to test decoherence of the mass in multiple bases in the {\em same} experiment \cite{pfister2016universal} (in a manner which will be clarified later) and does not rely on inducing special types of cyclic entanglement-disentanglement dynamics of the mass with an ancillary system as in some previous schemes for observing macroscopic decoherence \cite{bose1999scheme,armour2002entanglement,marshall2003towards,bose2006qubit}.